A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 To protect your interests and assets and ensure a smooth transaction, you must clearly understand all conditions and contingencies before you sign on the dotted line.

-There are plenty of reasonable requests buyers make in the purchase agreement, but there’s also potential to include easy-out escape hatches masquerading as minor contingencies.
+There are plenty of reasonable requests buyers make in the purchase agreement, but there’s also potential to include easy-out clause masquerading as minor contingencies.

 Depending on what issues or complications arise after signing, you may face closing delays — or worse, lose your buyer through a loophole.
 As a result, the buyer walks away with their earnest money in hand, leaving you with a sale gone sour.

-Before you accept an offer, here are some common contingencies to be aware of:
+Before you accept an offer, consider the following common contingencies:

 Inspection contingency